artsandmetaphysics/goodlifeodyssey/_documents/as-a-driven-leaf.md

 Elisha’s intellectual journey has three stages:

 1. Implicit faith in religion, developed with reason
-2. A complete rejection of “faith”, and exclusive reliance on reason
+2. A complete rejection of “faith,” and exclusive reliance on reason
 3. A considered faith, developed with reason

 In this essay I critique arguments presented in four of Elisha’s conversations, each occurring at different points along his journey.